 Getting Started with SAP Commerce Cloud

-Our new SAP Commerce Cloud solution features the same great industry leading commerce solution, but with these new features come some potentially different ways of doing things than you would with an on-premise instance.
-This section is the starting point for anyone that is working on an SAP Commerce Cloud project for the first time.
+Our newest SAP Commerce Cloud solution features the same great industry leading commerce solution as our former solution along with some new features.
+However, with new features, come different ways of doing things compared to an on-premise instance.
+This section is the starting point for anyone that is working on an SAP Commerce Cloud solution project for the first time.

 Table of Contents